Fortyseven/extract-grid-overview/README.md

 There are ABSOLUTELY better ways to do this, but it works "good enough" for my purposes.
 (You know how that goes.)
 I will likely circle back at some point and make further improvements. 🤞

+## Options
+Usage: `extract-grid-overview.py [options] input-video.mkv output-montage.png`

+- `--cols` and `--rows` let you specify the dimensions of the output grid
+- `--no-labels` removes the frame information labels

 ## Requirements

 - `ffmpeg` (including `ffprobe`)